 Continuously improving business processes is of increasing importance for companies competing in today's global markets.
 For society, there is a strong need to sustain work opportunities by realising and utilising the potential in existing businesses.
 Companies need to compete both by bringing new products to the market and by improving existing products and processes.
 These two aspects constitute the rationale underlying this master’s programme.

-This Master’s programme in Quality and Operations Management supports you as a student in acquiring the knowledge and skills required to manage, improve and transform innovative and organisational processes as e.g. developing new innovative offers, manufacturing and delivery.
+This Master’s programme in Quality and operations management supports you as a student in acquiring the knowledge and skills required to manage, improve and transform organisational processes.

 The programme’s pedagogic frame is built on your participation and responsibility for your own learning process.
 Within the theoretical parts of the education and in order to improve your ability to present ideas both in written and oral form, you will write, present and discuss cases and term papers at seminars.

 In the programme, a number of group projects will be carried out, all of them in cross-cultural teams.
 This provides a training arena for cross-cultural group work preparing you for taking the lead in cross-cultural improvement projects.

 The subjects of product development, change management and leardership are fundamental areas in the Quality and operations management master’s programme.
 The courses included in the programme plan handle topics such as operations strategy, six sigma and quality improvement.

 Master's programme structure